selmanfarukyilmaz/tringle-candidate-backend-project-case/README.txt

 **DOCKER USAGE**

-If you don't have docker you should first install docker with "pip install docker"
+If you don't have docker you should first install docker with "sudo snap install docker"

 1- Open terminal